 By Nishita Rao

-Polcawich will present Rapid Innovation with Production MEMS Workshop Outbrief on Tuesday, October 30 at MEMS & Sensors Executive Congress in Napa Valley, Calif.
+He will present Sensors in Food and Agriculture on Tuesday, October 30 at the MEMS & Sensors Executive Congress.

 Nishita Rao is a marketing manager at SEMI.